 I mean, think about it.
-We always hear that the more, the merrier, go big or go home, never settle for less.
-If you’re serious about stopping cake sticking, then you may as well use all the anti-stick techniques at once.
+We always hear that the more, the merrier, go big or go home, and never settle for less.
+If you’re serious about stopping cake from sticking, then you may as well use all the anti-stick techniques at once.

 1. Grease the Pan